microsoft/WhatTheHack/xxx-IntroToAzureRedHatOpenshift/Coach/Solution-02.md

 ## Notes & Guidance
 - In this challenge both the applications will be broken.
 Do not be alarmed, we will be fixing them in future challenges!
-  - The backend API is broken because we will need to deploy a Mongo DB backend and configure the environment variables on the deployment (Challenge 4 & 5)
+  - The backend API is broken because we will need to deploy a MongoDB backend and configure the environment variables on the deployment (Challenge 4 & 5)
   - The frontend application is broken because we will need to configure our environment variables on the deployment to point to our backend API (Challenge 5)

 ## Retrieve Login Command